 9. The Day After (1983) | Director: Nicholas Meyer

-Nicolas Meyer’s TV movie, although attracted huge attention during its day, although now feels like a message-driven informative work.
+Nicolas Meyerโs TV movie, although attracted huge attention during its day, although now feels like a message-driven informative work.
 The story revolves around nuclear crisis which propels US and Soviet government to launch nuclear missiles against one another.
 The narrative follows small community of people living close to the nuclear silos of Missouri and Kansas.
-The Day After is said to be mentioned in President Reagan’s memoirs.
-It’s credited for having shown the American people & government on how a nuclear war is an unwinnable one.
+The Day After is said to be mentioned in President Reaganโs memoirs.
+Itโs credited for having shown the American people & government on how a nuclear war is an unwinnable one.
 However, unlike similarly-themed movies, the characters here are a bit dry.
-The character dynamics often stays stiff and doesn’t bring much emotional connection.
+The character dynamics often stays stiff and doesnโt bring much emotional connection.
 The visual effects and disturbing specifics of nuclear holocaust, nevertheless, are impressively created for its time.

 Highly Recommended: 15 Best Films to Watch On A Rainy Day

-8. The Atomic Café (1982) | Directors: Kevin, Pierce Rafferty, and Jayne Loader
+8. The Atomic Cafรฉ (1982) | Directors: Kevin, Pierce Rafferty, and Jayne Loader

 Similar to Nuclear Holocaust: Come and See [1985]: A Chilling Reminder of Nazi Carnage

-7. Letters from a Dead Man (1986) | Director: Konstantin Lopushanskiy
+7. Dead Man’s Letters (1986) | Director: Konstantin Lopushanskiy

 Every single treatment of the nuclear holocaust in cinema that was made in the West could be divided into two categories: the ones detailing the horrific post-blast aftermath (the movies in this list); and the paranoia surrounding the threat of nuclear warfare (Dr. Strangelove, Fail-Safe, Seven Days in May, Miracle Mile, etc.).
 But rarely have we witnessed the other perspective.
 And that, too, is a work from the pre-glasnost Soviet Union that overtly speaks against the arms race and authoritarianism.

-Konstantin Lopushanskiy’s ‘Letters from a Dead Man’ offers an unsentimental, sublime take on the nuclear apocalypse.
+Konstantin Lopushanskiyโs โLetters from a Dead Manโ offers an unsentimental, sublime take on the nuclear apocalypse.
 The parable follows a group of nuclear holocaust survivors shacking up in a dilapidated city building.
 An old professor taking care of his sick wife writes undeliverable letters to his missing son.
-The ‘letters’ that unfold in the form of interior monologue provide a glimpse into the devastation.
+The โlettersโ that unfold in the form of interior monologue provide a glimpse into the devastation.
 The film is mostly shot in a sepia tone, offering a very harsh viewing experience but also a necessary one.
-Lopushanskiy, who worked as an assistant to Tarkovsky in Stalker (1979), manages to imbue a few of the auteur’s touches.
-Even though ‘Letters…’ isn’t a masterpiece, it’s an extraordinarily humanistic film devoid of propaganda or jingoism.
+Lopushanskiy, who worked as an assistant to Tarkovsky in Stalker (1979), manages to imbue a few of the auteurโs touches.
+Even though โLettersโฆโ isnโt a masterpiece, itโs an extraordinarily humanistic film devoid of propaganda or jingoism.

 6. When the Wind Blows (1986) | Director: Jimmy T. Murakami

-Jimmy Murakami’s faithful adaptation of Raymond Briggs’ graphic novel is a moving, unforgettable documentation of cold war madness.
+Jimmy Murakamiโs faithful adaptation of Raymond Briggsโ graphic novel is a moving, unforgettable documentation of cold war madness.
 Made in the format of traditional animation, the visual tone is deeply ironic, whimsical, and also utterly disturbing.
 The story’s central characters are James and Hilda, ordinary old-age British pensioners.
-Jim and Hilda live in the bucolic English countryside, where the outside world isn’t much of a concern.
-But the worsening international crisis escalates Jim’s obsession with news.
+Jim and Hilda live in the bucolic English countryside, where the outside world isnโt much of a concern.
+But the worsening international crisis escalates Jimโs obsession with news.
 He attempts to get his habitat ready for the forthcoming inconvenience of a nuclear attack.

-Jim’s efforts to build a nuclear fallout shelter, based on the safety brochures issued by government agencies, instills subtle humor.
+Jimโs efforts to build a nuclear fallout shelter, based on the safety brochures issued by government agencies, instills subtle humor.
 However, the narrative takes a distressing turn when the worst-case scenario happens.
-The pile of indignities and suffering visited upon these simple, harmless people is observed in a very moving manner.
-‘When the Wind Blows’ is a bit message-heavy, even though the devastating emotional impact it generates is undeniable.
+The pile of indignities and suffering visited upon these simple, harmless people is observed in a very moving manner. โWhen the Wind Blowsโ is a bit message-heavy, even though the devastating emotional impact it generates is undeniable.

 5. Threads (1984) | Director: Mick Jackson

-Mick Jackson’s terrifying docu-drama contemplates what would happen if the two pre-Cold War superpowers failed to hold peace.
+Mick Jacksonโs terrifying docu-drama contemplates what would happen if the two pre-Cold War superpowers failed to hold peace.
 The drama revolves around a disparate group of people in Sheffield’s grim English city.
 The narrative steadily builds the tension by using newsreels, date stamps, and incessant radio broadcasts.
-But the full knowledge of impending horror hasn’t yet reached the characters.
-The film centers mainly on two families – the Kemps and Becketts.
+But the full knowledge of impending horror hasnโt yet reached the characters.
+The film centers mainly on two families โ the Kemps and Becketts.
 Jimmy Kemp is about to marry and settle with Ruth Beckett.
 The grievous threat of nuclear attack unexpectedly thwarts the plans of these ordinary people.

 Similar to The Day After, Threads is a bit outdated now.
 Moreover, it demands viewers to take a huge mental leap to understand the palpable fears of the era.
-Still, the characterizations in the film are more efficient, and it offers a much more accurate depiction of human nature while facing the unknown.
-‘Threads’ is worth watching for the laudable attempt to detail the unthinkable.
+Still, the characterizations in the film are more efficient, and it offers a much more accurate depiction of human nature while facing the unknown. โThreadsโ is worth watching for the laudable attempt to detail the unthinkable.
 Especially the final hour of the movie would render us sleepless.

 4. Barefoot Gen (1983) | Director: Mori Masaki

-Mori Masaki’s loose adaptation of Keiji Nakazawa’s disturbing manga series was released when the fear of nuclear attack was still a major part of the culture.
+Mori Masakiโs loose adaptation of Keiji Nakazawaโs disturbing manga series was released when the fear of nuclear attack was still a major part of the culture.
 The film moves around six-year-old Gen, who lives with his parents and siblings, Eiko and Shinji.
-The father’s hard stance against the war puts him at odds with the local government.
+The fatherโs hard stance against the war puts him at odds with the local government.
 The mother is expecting a baby, although the government deprives the family of offering the bare necessities.
 For Gen, who has faced the reality of war his whole life, more gruesome experiences await.

 On the morning of August 6th, 1945, an atomic bomb levels Hiroshima, killing 200,000 citizens immediately upon impact.
 Gen miraculously survives the bomb but is left to confront tableaux of unspeakable horror.
 Similar to Grave of the Fireflies and When the Wind Blows, Barefoot Gen masterfully uses the animation medium to express pain and despair beyond the bounds of usual cinematic representations.
 The chunk of the sequences showcasing the post-nuclear blast effects have been imprinted indelibly into my mind.
 What makes Barefoot Gen more searing is its point of view.
-It doesn’t induce a political or jingoistic perspective.
+It doesnโt induce a political or jingoistic perspective.
 But rather sees the desolation from the experiences of an irreproachable family.
-Altogether, it’s the kind of indelible visceral piece of film-making on the stark realities of nuclear holocaust and warfare.
+Altogether, itโs the kind of indelible visceral piece of film-making on the stark realities of nuclear holocaust and warfare.

 3. Testament (1983) | Director: Lynn Littman

-Lynn Littman’s emotionally devastating drama largely eschews the conventional, predestined images of nuclear apocalypse.
-We don’t see a huge fireball consuming humans, cars, and houses in a hurry.
-There is no viscerally dramatic portrayal of human debauchery after the world’s end.
+Lynn Littmanโs emotionally devastating drama largely eschews the conventional, predestined images of nuclear apocalypse.
+We donโt see a huge fireball consuming humans, cars, and houses in a hurry.
+There is no viscerally dramatic portrayal of human debauchery after the worldโs end.
 Testament is full of brilliant, understated moments, which haunt us with its spine-chilling quietude.
 The story completely unfurls from the perspective of Wetherbys, a typical American suburban family.
 The opening scenes firmly establish the mundane life of the Wetherby family.
 Father Tom loves his morning bike rides with his 11-year-old son Brad.
 Wife Carol is immersed in her regular household chores.
-The couple’s sensitive 13-year-old girl Mary Liz takes her piano lessons while the family’s youngest son Scottie rehearses for his role in the school play.
+The coupleโs sensitive 13-year-old girl Mary Liz takes her piano lessons while the familyโs youngest son Scottie rehearses for his role in the school play.

 A single bright flash of light over the horizon changes everything.
-The suburbs don’t take a direct hit, yet it’s close enough to experience the intense aftereffects.
+The suburbs donโt take a direct hit, yet it’s close enough to experience the intense aftereffects.
 Testament may sound like a one-note depressing work.
-But it’s crafted with astounding attention to naturalistic emotions and specifics of this unfathomable catastrophe.
-Littman’s subtle direction pays due tribute to the human spirit and perseverance amidst the traumatic happenings.
-The director also doesn’t entirely downplay the mayhem and carnage encompassing the crumbled society.
-Furthermore, the most brilliant aspect of the movie is Jane Alexander’s steely performance as Carol (nominated for an Oscar).
+But itโs crafted with astounding attention to naturalistic emotions and specifics of this unfathomable catastrophe.
+Littmanโs subtle direction pays due tribute to the human spirit and perseverance amidst the traumatic happenings.
+The director also doesnโt entirely downplay the mayhem and carnage encompassing the crumbled society.
+Furthermore, the most brilliant aspect of the movie is Jane Alexanderโs steely performance as Carol (nominated for an Oscar).
 Roxana Zal, who plays Mary Liz, was equally great.
-It’s a film about both the death of human civilization and the prolonged survival of the human spirit.
+Itโs a film about both the death of human civilization and the prolonged survival of the human spirit.

 2. Black Rain (1989) | Director: Shohei Imamura

-Radical Japanese filmmaker Shohei Imamura’s adaptation of Masuji Ibuse’s novel (‘Kuroi ame’) chronicles the aftermath of the atomic bombing of Hiroshima.
+Radical Japanese filmmaker Shohei Imamuraโs adaptation of Masuji Ibuse’s novel (‘Kuroi ame’) chronicles the aftermath of the atomic bombing of Hiroshima.
 Although most of the film is set in 1950, the unforgettable opening scene transports us back to Hiroshima in 1945.
 Despite being filmed in black-and-white, the graphic nature of the imagery hits us like a ton of bricks.
 The central narrative, accounting for the effects of the bomb, is much harrowing.
 The family drama revolves around Shigematsu, his wife Shigeko, and his 20-year-old niece Yasuko.
-The three don’t seem to suffer from any immediate ill effects of the bombing.
+The three donโt seem to suffer from any immediate ill effects of the bombing.
 Yet, the fallout gradually erodes the serenity of this traditional Japanese family.

 Director Imamura lays out the slow disintegration of the individuals with a masterly restraint.
 His adept sense of camera placement and impressionistic visuals makes the magnitude of the devastation all the more indelible.
 Black Rain is timeless and apolitical as it solely focuses on the utter hopelessness of nuclear war victims.